tts-voice/changelog/README.md

 # Voicera' Changelog

+### **Changelog - 07-October-2021**
+1. Introducing, All new Voicera embed.
+Cleaner, faster, Gives more information on the audio.
+2. Improved audio load using CDN cache.
+3. Bug fixes and performance improvements.
+---

 ### **Changelog - 01-October-2021**
 1. Payments are now live.
 One click payments and get 100k credits.
 2. Embed performance optimization on slow networks.